 Any charge imposed or arising by or under this Act in respect of any property shall be valid and effectual for all purposes and against all persons without registration, notwithstanding the provisions of the Transfer of Land Act 1893, or any other Act.

-166. Notices
+166. Form of notices and demands

 All notices and demands under this Act may be in writing or in print, or partly in writing and partly in print.